-The desire to create a system that generates as much economic wellbeing as possible is a common one, with ideas rooted in the real world, but the question of how to do this is, says Mirrless, a mathematical one.
+The desire to create a system that generates as much economic wellbeing as possible is a common one, with ideas rooted in the real world, but the question of how to do this is, according to Mirrlees, a mathematical one.
 And he was the ideal candidate to find an answer.
 Utilizing his complex methodological approach, he argued that there’s an important trade-off between equality and efficiency, and that it’s too easy to simply take the most from people with the highest incomes.

 Not ready for retirement

 Mirrlees had been living in Hong Kong since 2002.
 One reason he decided to leave Britain was that there was a fixed retirement age at the University of Cambridge, where he was a professor.
 And he wasn’t ready to retire.
 Plus, he thought it was a great opportunity to get close to the Chinese economy, which was at that time developing fast.
 "I’ve always been very interested in developing countries.
 Nobody would call Hong Kong a developing country now, but it was very close then."

 It has been roughly 40 years since the Cultural Revolution ended with the death of its leader Mao Zedong in 1976.
 Slowly but steadily, China has opened itself up to the world economy.
 The key to development is the production of labor-intensive goods with cheap labor, developing agriculture and giving the land back to its people.

 It’s a great achievement in China that they’ve reduced extreme poverty.